KIM-HANJOO/branch/README.md

 3. [s] is sub-level of [m], [ss] is sub-level of [s], continously, [sss] is sub-level of [ss]..

-4. the shape of the branch will be automatically made
+4. the shape of the branch will be automatically determined

 ***